-The island of Koh Samui is Thailand's second biggest and its location in the warm, crystal-clear waters of the Gulf of Thailand means that visitors to this tropical paradise can expect palm-fringed white beaches, pleasant bathing in the waters off these shores and spectacular sunrises.
+Koh Samui is Thailand's second biggest Island.
+Its location in the warm, crystal-clear waters of the Gulf of Thailand means that visitors to this tropical paradise can expect palm-fringed white beaches, pleasant bathing in the water and spectacular sunrises.

-While there is no official city centre, shopping streets, restaurants and attractions tend to centre around beach and tourist hubs.
+While there is no official city centre, shopping, restaurants and attractions tend to be around beach and tourist hubs.